 Telesurgery is the next step being researched and provides access to a surgeon who does not specialize in the patient's area of residence.
 This saves the patient from traveling and can also be used when the patient requires immediate assistance.
 Problems may include delay and the need for a surgical team to support the procedure if a problem arises.

 AI and automation are uniquely positioned to understand these needs and the complex interdependencies between various factors affecting public health.
 In addition, the extraordinary shift from symptom-based medicine, to molecular and cellular medicine, is generating ever-growing data amounts.

 The pace of change in AI within healthcare has accelerated significantly over the past few years thanks to advances in algorithms, processing power, and the increasing breadth and depth of data that can be used.
 In response, countries, health systems, investors and innovators are now focusing their attention on the topic.

-Global venture capital funding for AI in healthcare has reached $ 8.5 billion for 50 companies as clinical trials of AI healthcare applications increase.
+Global venture capital funding for AI, ML, and deep learning in healthcare has reached $ 8.5 billion for 50 companies as clinical trials of AI healthcare applications increase.

 And although AI will not be able to replace medical personnel (especially doctors) entirely, however, with the gradual introduction of technologies, the work of doctors will change only in a positive direction:

 - More time for patients - less for paperwork (time optimization from 20 to 80%)

 - Acceleration and improvement of diagnostics (especially in such fields as radiology, ophthalmology, pathology)